hologit/lens-flutter/README.md

-# lens-flutter-web
+# lens-flutter

-Hologit lens for rendering Flutter projects to web
+Hologit lens for rendering Flutter projects to web or other platforms